 Remove lamb chops from the refrigerator and place on a plate.
 Sprinkle both sides with salt and pepper and let the meat stand at room temperature.
 Cut the woody ends off the asparagus.
 Spread asparagus on a baking sheet, drizzle with a few teaspoons of olive oil, then sprinkle with salt and pepper, and toss to coat.

 While meat cooks, put the sauce in a small pan and place over medium heat until just sizzling (about 3 minutes); do not let come to a boil.
-Remove from heat and spoon sauce over cooked asparagus and chops.
+Remove from heat and spoon warm sauce over cooked asparagus and chops.

 note: most butchers carry different cuts of lamb chops, such as small ones from the rack (with the rib bone attached) or bone-in chops from the loin.
 Generally, about 7 minutes in a broiler or on a grill (turning once) will cook these to medium-rare, but adjust the timing so the lamb is cooked to your liking.